perymimon/react-anime-manager/README.md

 # How It Works
 `react-anime-manager` module exposes several hooks that can be used separately but actually work together through the `useAnimeManager` hook.

+`useAnimeManager` tracks after the entry, movement and exit of items on a collection.
+It brings all the metadata info needed to activate animation based on that changed on the JSX level or directly on the DOM's element that was created from that JSX.
+Also, it allows items that have been removed from the collection to be recreated so you have the chance to made some remove-animation on them.

-The *react-anime-manager* must be placed between the data that creates the JSX and the JSX result to create a new array that contains the original data as well as the data's metadata.
+The `useAnimeManager` must be placed between the data that creates the JSX and the JSX result to create a new array that contains the original data as well as the data's metadata.
 Including metadata on removed datums

-The imported keys of each datum's metadata are: `phase`, `dx`, `dy`, `done()`, `to`,`from`
+The imported keys each datum's metadata exposed are: `phase`, `dx`, `dy`, `done()` and also  `to` and `from`

+`done()` callback need to be call when some animation's phase are done.
+It's mandatory to call it to let the manager know that the element is done with its current state and now it's phase should update to static state or should be removed completely.

- *phase* have the following values: `ADD` `MOVE` `REMOVE` `STATIC`. the first three are intended to indicate that some animation should be made. `STATIC` phase assists with cleaning after or creating JSX that is clean.
+`phase` have the following values: `ADD` `MOVE` `REMOVE` `STATIC`.The first three are intended to indicate that some animation should be made.
+ `STATIC` phase assists with cleaning-after or creating clean JSX. ex. developer need to remove class before add it again on the next phase.

-When phase is `MOVE` keys `to` and `form` refers to the location on the original tracking array.
-When phase are changed `dx` `dy` tells how many pixels the rendered DOM moved from the last updated

-The phase becomes stable when it is marked on *phase*, which means it will not change until a developer explicitly calls the `done()` callback.
+`to` and `form` refers to the position on the tracking array.
+And every time phase are changed `dx` `dy` tells how many pixels the rendered DOM moved from the last updated.
+The hook takes care to keep The phase stable, which means it will not change until the developer explicitly calls the `done()`.
-Then `phase` switched to `STATIC` and in the next animation frame if more changes were made to the tracking's data the next phase was applied.
+After `done()` are called `phase` will switched to `STATIC`.
+If more changes were made to the tracking's data the next phase was applied (in the next animation frame).
 When phase marked as `REMOVE` and `done()` called.
-The metadata's datums were removed from the metadata's array
+The datums's metadata were removed completely from the array's metadata

 # Examples